godotengine/godot-docs/classes/class_parallaxbackground.rst

 | *Getter* | get_limit_begin()      |
 +----------+------------------------+

-Top left limits for scrolling to begin.
-If the camera is outside of this limit the background will stop scrolling.
+Top-left limits for scrolling to begin.
+If the camera is outside of this limit, the background will stop scrolling.
 Must be lower than :ref:`scroll_limit_end<class_ParallaxBackground_property_scroll_limit_end>` to work.

 .. _class_ParallaxBackground_property_scroll_limit_end: